 - Revenue bonds have principal and interest secured by particular streams of revenue such as tolls, charges, or rents paid by users of the facility built with bond proceeds.
 Revenue bonds are not backed by the full faith and credit of the issuer.

 - Insured bonds are backed by a guarantee from a municipal bond insurer.
 If an issuer defaults on payments, the insurer promises to make timely payments of interest and principal when due—subject to the ability of the insurer to pay claims.
 Before buying an insured municipal bond, consider the credit rating of both the insurer and the underlying issuer.

-- Vanguard Brokerage Services® does not make a market in municipal bonds.
+- Vanguard Brokerage Services® doesn't make a market in municipal bonds.
 If you want to sell your municipal bonds prior to maturity, Vanguard Brokerage can provide access to an active secondary over-the-counter market for many municipal bonds.
-Liquidity will vary depending on a bond’s features, rating or credit quality, lot size, and other market conditions.
+Liquidity will vary depending on a bond’s features, rating, or credit quality, lot size, and other market conditions.

 - On new issue municipals purchased in the primary market, Vanguard Brokerage may receive a concession from the issuer.
-If a concession is not available, Vanguard Brokerage reserves the right to charge a commission.
+If a concession isn't available, Vanguard Brokerage reserves the right to charge a commission.
 Commissions will be charged for transactions in the secondary market.

 - Municipal bond prices can rise or fall depending on interest rates.
 Interest rate changes generally have a greater effect on long-term bond prices.

 - All municipal bonds carry credit risk that the issuer will default or be unable to make timely payments of interest and principal.
 Generally, lower-rated bonds carry more credit risk.

 - Some municipal bonds have call provisions that allow the issuer to redeem the bonds prior to the stated maturity date.
 Issuers typically call bonds during periods of declining interest rates.